rackspace/runway/docs/source/installation.rst

 Runway is published on npm as ``@onica/runway``.
 It currently contains binary to support macOS, Ubuntu, and Windows.

-While runway can be installed globally like any other npm package, we strongly recommend using it per-project as a dev dependency.
+While Runway can be installed globally like any other npm package, we strongly recommend using it per-project as a dev dependency.
 See `Why Version Lock Per-Project`_ for more info regarding this suggestion.